openimagerynetwork/oin-meta-generator/README.md

 ### Dependencies

-You must have GDAL installed on your machine
+You must have GDAL installed.

 ### Setup